Codecademy/docs/content/ai/concepts/neural-networks/terms/artificial-neural-networks/artificial-neural-networks.md

 ### AI

-- AI works on a collections of technologies which allow the computer to sense, learn, reason & act, it powers algorithms which are instructions encoded in computer programs.
+- AI works on a collection of technologies which allow the computer to sense, learn, reason & act, it powers algorithms which are instructions encoded in computer programs.
-- AI works because of machine learning which is equipped with algorithms & vast amounts of datasets trained to recognize patterns & solve complex problems.
+- AI works because of machine learning which is equipped with algorithms and vast amounts of datasets trained to recognize patterns and solve complex problems.

 ### ANN

-- Neural networks are the core for machine learning algorithms, A neural network is trained on specific datasets which it extracts the information from and passes it through different layers searching for patterns.
+- Neural networks are the core of machine learning algorithms.
+A neural network is trained on specific datasets from which it extracts the information and passes it through different layers searching for patterns.
 - Once a neural networks is trained on a dataset it can start to encounter new scenarios and start making predictions based off that previous dataset.